-Given that we currently have no revolving credit facility, we are substantially reliant on cash on hand to provide working capital and fund our operations.
+We are substantially reli ant on cash on hand and borrowing availability under the 2013 facility, which totaled \$211.8 million at December 31, 2013, to provide working capital and fund our operations.
 Our working capital requirements are likely to grow as the housing market improves.
-However, we are limited in borrowing additional funds under our term loan.
-Our inability to renew, amend or replace our term loan, our letter of credit facilities or our 2016 notes when required or when business conditions warrant, could have a material adverse effect on our business, financial condition, and results of operations.
+Our inability to renew, amend or replace the 2013 facility or our 2021 notes when required or when business conditions warrant, could have a material adverse effect on our business, financial condition, and results of operations.

 Economic and credit market conditions, the performance of the homebuilding industry, and our financial performance, as well as other factors, may constrain our financing abilities.
 Our ability to secure additional financing, if available, and to satisfy our financial obligations under indebtedness outstanding from time to time will depend upon our future operating performance, the availability of credit, economic conditions, and financial, business, and other factors, many of which are beyond our control.
-The prolonged continuation or worsening of current housing market conditions and the macroeconomic factors that affect our industry could require us to seek additional capital and have a material adverse effect on our ability to secure such capital on favorable terms, if at all.
+Any worsening of current housing market conditions and the macroeconomic factors that affect our industry could require us to seek additional capital and have a material adverse effect on our ability to secure such capital on favorable terms, if at all.

-We may be unable to secure additional financing or financing on favorable terms or our operating cash flow may be insufficient to satisfy our financial obligations under indebtedness outstanding from time to time, including our 2016 notes, our term loan and our letter of credit facilities.
-The agreements governing our term loan and letter of credit facilities, and the indenture governing the 2016 notes, moreover, restrict the amount of permitted indebtedness allowed.
+We may be unable to secure additional financing or financing on favorable terms or our operating cash flow may be insufficient to satisfy our financial obligations under indebtedness outstanding from time to time, including our 20 21 notes and the 2013 facility.
+The agreement governing the 2013 facility, and the indenture governing the 2021 notes, moreover, restrict the amount of permitted indebtedness allowed.
 In addition, if financing is not available when needed, or is available on unfavorable terms, we may be unable to take advantage of business opportunities or respond to competitive pressures, any of which could have a material adverse effect on our business, financial condition, and results of operations.
 If additional funds are raised through the issuance of additional equity or convertible debt securities, our stockholders may experience significant dilution.